frovedis/frovedis/doc/manual/python/ml/NearestNeighbors.md

 For example,

     knn.release()

-This will reset the after-fit populated attributes to None, along with releasing server side memory.
+This will remove the trained model, model-id present on server, along with releasing server side memory.

 __Return Value__